Company search in the British Virgin Islands

 Documents filed by a BVI business company to the Registry of Corporate Affairs can be notarized by a BVI notary public.
 This also applies to documents retrieved from the Registry such as Certificates of Good Standing and company searches.
 Foreign countries may require the documents to be notarized and/or legalised if the foreign country is a member of the Hague Convention.
 The British Virgin Islands is also a member of the mentioned Convention so it's possible to Apostille documents that bear a BVI official signature.
 If the document lacks an official signature it has to be notarized first.
 Contact us if you require these services.

-BVI Company numbers are numeric with no letters or other characters.
+BVI Company numbers are numeric with no letters or other characters, with the sole exception of very old re-registered companies that can have numbers starting with a letter.
 The current BVI Business Companies Act 2004 (Number 16) appeared in the BVI Gazette on 29th December 2004 and came into force on 1st January 2005.
 On 1st January 2009 the companies that were incorporated under the previous Companies Act were re-registered under the current Act and their company number was changed adding 700,000 to it.

 It's possible to conduct a search using the company number only.
 In fact this is actually faster than searching by company name as sometimes there are very similar names.

 Some companies have their number as a name, for example "BVI Company Number 7432732 Limited" is a valid legal name of a BVI Company

 We track the official figures published by the BVI Financial Services Commision since 2016 and as of 31st March 2022 there were 375,185 active companies in the BVI, up from 368,893 that were active on end of Q4 2021